laprej/laprej-www/courses/rpi-csci-2500-2017-fall.md

   will follow on Piazza.**

-**Attendance Policy**: Attendance at lectures is not required, but be aware that I may include material not necessarily covered in the text or on the web page.
+**Attendance Policy**: Attendance at lectures is not required, but be aware that we may include material not necessarily covered in the text or on the web page.
 You are responsible for all announcements made in lecture (e.g., any change in due dates).